rossgk2/masks2Contours/README.md

 1. Install [Eidolon](https://github.com/ericspod/Eidolon).
 2. Download this project, and then place the `masks2ContoursScripts` subdirectory from this project inside the `Eidolon` folder.
 3. Start Eidolon, and drag the NIFTI files that the script is to operate on into the Eidolon window.
 Note, you can drag multiple NIFTI files at once.
-Also note that the all NIFTI files come from the same folder.*
+Also note that the all NIFTI files come from the same folder*.
 5. Click `File` -> `Open Script`, navigate to inside `masks2ContoursScripts`, and click on `masks2ContoursEidolonScript.py`.
 6. Select the correct NIFTI file in each dropdown menu.
 Then click `OK`.